-Thai stir-fried cabbage is a simple recipe using only a few ingredients, yet the flavors are simply divine!
-This version has a little extra twist with added bacon and sauces to add extra layers of umami flavors that you will love.
+Thai stir-fried cabbage is a simple recipe using only a few ingredients, yet the flavors are divine!
+This version has a little extra twist with added bacon and sauces to add extra layers of umami flavors you will love.
 It can be put together in 20 minutes!

 What is Thai Stir-Fried Cabbage?

 It is a salty, umami Thai side dish made with sliced cabbage, garlic, and fresh chilis and seasoned with oyster sauce, fish sauce, soy sauce, and other ingredients.
 It can be made with or without pork or pork belly.
 It's a great recipe often served as a vegetable dish in Thai alongside the main course dishes like fried rice, salads, or noodles.

 I’ve had a simple Thai cabbage stir fry dish in Thailand with a few versions.
 Some use only Thai fish sauce and garlic to season the cabbage; others add meat and more seasoning for extra flavor.
 This Thai stir fry is adaptable and can be used with or without meat.
 If using meat, it was usually thinly sliced pork or pork belly.

 Thai stir-fried cabbage is called a few names in Thailand depending on what ingredients are used.
 Pad Galam Plee (Stir-fried cabbage), Galam Plee Pad Nam Pla (cabbage stir-fried with fish sauce), or Pad Moo Galam Plee (stir-fried pork with cabbage).